tartley/gloopy/README.txt

 Documentation
 -------------

-In the Gloopy source, see gloopy/docs/html/index.html
+In the Gloopy source, see 'docs/html/index.html'

+This is installed into your Python installation's 'share/doc' directory.

-and the scripts in the 'examples' directory.
+See also the scripts in the 'gloopy/examples' directory.

 Documentation is not currently available online.